Infestus: History

 In 2012 Andras tried to recruit session members for live purposes in order to bring Infestus back on stage after 7 years of avoidance.
 This undertaking failed at the first attempt and resulted in dissolution of the first live line-up.
 The first concert with new live-members and Andras appearing as vocalist on stage took place in 2013.
 Since then many line-up changes took place.

-On April 25, 2014 the second concept album „The Reflecting Void“ was released, again by Debemur Morti Productions.
+On April 25, 2014 the second concept album "The Reflecting Void" was released, again by Debemur Morti Productions.
 The concept interprets the sensation of inner emptiness as a deceiving reflexion which hides the true reason and is broken open by Andras in order to dare a glimpse on repressed truths.
 The synthesis of this concept concludes that catharsis is an illusion.

 Then as now, Andras describes the deep emotional connection with his work which he defines as his inner demons that gain access to our reality through his hands.

-With „The Reflecting Void“ Andras moves away from Black Metal a little more and leaves room for other influences in order to create a more complete picture of his personality.
+With "The Reflecting Void" Andras moves away from Black Metal a little more and leaves room for other influences in order to create a more complete picture of his personality.

+Peering into the reflective depths of his inner void, Andras discovered what he termed as "thryptic" occurrences—events of profound significance.
+These revelations fueled the creation of his third solo concept album, "Thrypsis," released in October 2018.
+The album's theme draws inspiration from the biological phenomenon known as chromothripsis, wherein living cells experience a catastrophic chain reaction resulting in extensive genetic damage, potentially leading to cell death or cancer.

+Andras posits a parallel between this biological mechanism and a metaphorical counterpart on the psychological plane of human consciousness.
+According to him, just as chromothripsis wreaks havoc on cellular genetics, so do "thryptic events" inflict profound psychic wounds that reverberate throughout one's being, leaving an indelible mark on life.